StartDog/semiprimefactor/README.md

 sometimes faster than John Pollard's Rho in many situations but mostly slower.
 Of course if you really want speed you want the cado-nfs program which is not located on github but is located on https://gitlab.inria.fr  Though it is quite hefty.
+All these Pari-gp programs are intended to run on a single CPU.

 The language is Pari gp which I found to be much faster than Python - especially with large numbers.
 I am a fan of Python